When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Small coffee table and sofa

-As mentioned earlier, stripes are excellent for adding texture to a coastal-themed home.
-You can either go with paint or wallpaper to get this visual effect.
-Pair the walls with a gray couch and some matching artwork, and it’s a vacation all year round.
+Stripes immediately add a nautical texture.
+You can achieve this with paint or wallpaper.
+Pair striped walls with a solid gray couch and some marine-themed artwork, and you have a vacation vibe all year round.

 23. Sky Blue